 Experts recommend switching to a cash-based system for making purchases instead of charging your spending to credit cards.
 This will raise your awareness of your spending and force you to spend within your financial means.

-With smaller monthly credit card bills, you’ll pay less interest and be one step closer to greater financial independence.
+With financial planning and smaller monthly credit card bills, you’ll pay less interest and be one step closer to greater financial independence.

 4. Ask for a raise—and put all of the extra money into savings.